EU clears Berkshire Hathaway's purchase of Duracell

-BRUSSELS (Reuters) - The European Commission said on Thursday it had approved Berkshire Hathaway’s (BRKa.N) purchase of Procter & Gamble’s (PG.N) Duracell battery unit.
+BRUSSELS, July 23 (Reuters) - The European Commission said on Thursday it had approved Berkshire Hathaway’s purchase of Procter & Gamble’s Duracell battery unit.

 The Commission said in a statement the proposed acquisition would not raise competition concerns given the absence of horizontal overlaps and the existence of numerous competitors in the vertically related market where the parties are active.